clem9123/Quebec_forest_recruitment_and_disturbances/README.md

 - `Model.txt` : The model specification
 - `function_run.R` : Create the function to run the model with jags.parallel
 (Make the specific data for the model)
-- `Run.R` : Run the model for all the sppecies in parallel **!!!
+- `Run.R` : Run the model for all the species in parallel **!!!
 Uses a lot of core (30) so be careful to have enough on your system or decrease the number in :

 ```{r}
 cl <- makeCluster(30)